MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 #.
 Setting the :class:`~Material` class object to a :class:`~GrillageMember` class object.

 For most bridges made of steel and concrete, material properties of either concrete and steel can be defined using keyword "steel" or "concrete" passed as an argument to :class:`~Material` class.
+For currently available material types see

 .. code-block:: python